All Products

 image

-Step 2: Complete the onboarding configuration in Security Center
+Step 2: Complete onboarding in Security Center

-2. In the navigation pane on the left, choose System Settings > Feature Settings.
-In the upper-left corner of the console, select the region where your assets are located: Chinese Mainland or Outside Chinese Mainland.
+1. Log in to the Security Center consoleSecurity Center console.
+In the left navigation pane, choose System Settings > Feature Settings.
+In the upper-left corner, select the region where your assets are located: Chinese Mainland or Outside Chinese Mainland.
+On the Multi-cloud Configuration Management > Multi-cloud Assets tab, click Grant Permission and select AWS.

 Important

-4. Configure the synchronization policy
+6. Configure the synchronization policy on the Policy Configuration page:

-The asset data is automatically stored in the data center that corresponds to the region selected in the upper-left corner of the Security Center console.
+• Select region: Select the AWS regions containing the assets to onboard. > Note: Asset data is stored in the data center that corresponds to the region selected in the upper-left corner of the console: Chinese Mainland (data centers in the Chinese mainland) or Outside Chinese Mainland (data center in Singapore).

 Manage provisioned assets

-Host Assets
+Host assets

-Go to the Assets > Host page.
-In the multi-cloud asset provisioning section, click the image icon to view the provisioned AWS hosts.
-You can perform the following steps to manage the provisioned AWS EC2 hosts and enhance their protection.
+Go to Assets > Host.
+In the multi-cloud asset provisioning section, click the image icon to view provisioned AWS hosts.
+For more information, see Host assets.

-1. Install the client: You can install the Security Center client on an AWS host.
-When you run the installation command, you must select AWS as the Service Provider.
-For more information, see Install the client.
+1. Install the client: Install the Security Center client on each AWS host.
+When running the installation command, set Service Provider to AWS.
+See Install the client.

-2. Upgrade to a paid edition for protection: The default Free Edition provides only basic security detection.
-To obtain comprehensive security protection, such as anti-virus, vulnerability remediation, and intrusion prevention, attach a paid edition (Anti-virus Edition or higher) to your AWS hosts.
-For more information, see Manage security authorizations for hosts and containers.
+2. Upgrade to a paid edition: The Free edition provides basic detection only.
+To get antivirus, vulnerability remediation, and intrusion prevention, attach a paid edition (Anti-virus edition or higher) to your AWS hosts.
+See Manage security authorizations for hosts and containers.

 Cloud Security Posture Management (CSPM)